How to buy & sell shares

 trades worth a few thousand dollars can therefore be relatively

-Use the Australian Securities Exchange find a broker tool to help you find
+Use the Australian Securities Exchange's find a stockbroker tool to help you

 Companies may decide to offer new shares to the market as a way